About

 Siobhan Fogarty

-Siobhan has directed plays nationally and internationally for well-known theatre schools and companies and now works full time as Head of Creative Arts at Sackville school, Hildenborough, Kent.
-Her plays and schemes of work are regularly published by Educational Publishers.
+Alongside her creative work, Siobhan has directed plays nationally and internationally for leading theatre schools and youth companies.
+She is currently Head of Creative Arts at Sackville School, Hildenborough, where she has designed and delivered highly successful Drama, Film Studies and LAMDA programmes.
+Her teaching materials and original plays are regularly published by leading educational publishers.

 Lucie Fitchett